dcheung285-dev/laptop_test_website/Guides/Prompt.md

     - streaming.html
-    All needs the meta content to be changed to the niche chosen and not use placeholders In all HTML pages we need to make sure that the correct niche is being used
+    All needs the meta content to be changed to the niche chosen and not use placeholders In all HTML pages we need to make sure that the correct niche is being used for all meta data can be checked by putting link in Slack to yourself and it will show you the link preview

 15) Configurations/menu-config.js (DO SECOND LAST)
     - Full-screen menu headings, section blurbs, social block heading; short CTA lines.